yaaminiv/mmep-lab/README.md

 2. clone locally
 3. open new Rstudio project (the newly cloned github repo), select Distill website and configure for Github pages.
 4. Distill in R instructions: https://rstudio.github.io/distill/website.html
+5. in R Studio, create a file using the command:
+> file.create(".nojekll")
+6. Commit all changes to github repo, go to settings and enable GitHub Pages, and select source ```/docs```

 overview of files:
 * ```_site.yml```: information for complete site navigation